XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/precautions.md

 ---
 html: stablecoin-precautions.html
 parent: stablecoins.html
+seo:
-blurb: Precautions to consider when transferring stablecoin funds in and out of the XRPL.
+    description: Precautions to consider when transferring stablecoin funds in and out of the XRPL.
 labels:
   - Tokens
 ---